-The top telecommunications companies in Manitoba are Rogers, BellMTS, and Telus.
+The top telecommunications companies in Manitoba are Rogers, BelIMTS, and Telus.
 Most big companies have smaller brands that target specific groups (for example the teen market) and provide budget-friendly options.
 Learn more about cellphone plans here: Compare the best cellphone plans.
 Learn more about cellphone contracts from the Manitoba Consumer Protection website.

-YOUR FIRST DAYS CHECKLIST

-Relatives, friends, or sponsors may welcome you to their homes when you arrive.
+Having a smart phone is important not only for your safety, it can also help you get information quickly.
+You'll also need it can share plan features and get discounts and free items.

+Telephone numbers are usually 10 digits long.
+They start with the three-digit area code.
+Manitoba's area codes are 204 and 431.
+Phone numbers that start in 1-800, 1-888, 1-877, 1-866, 1-855, 1-844, or 1-833 are toll-free.
+This means you won't be charged a fee to call the individual or business if they are out of your area.
+YOUR FIRST DAYS CHECKLIST Relatives, friends, or sponsors may welcome you to their homes when you arrive.
 These helpful folks can also explain the things you need to do in your first days.
-However, if they are immigrants as well, not everything will be the same compared to when they arrived.
-There may be new programs that were not available before.
-Procedures and requirements for getting documents and services can also change especially during the pandemic.
+If they are immigrants as well, remember that not everything will be the same compared to when they arrived.
+Procedures and requirements for getting documents and services may have changed.
+Also, some newcomer programs may have ended, while new programs are being offered all the time.
 It's important to find out things for yourself and become self-reliant.
 You will not be staying with friends and family forever.
-Here is a checklist of priority tasks and links to the latest information to help you out:

-Please note the eligibility requirements before seeking help from an agency or availing of a settlement program.
+Here is a checklist of priority tasks and links to the latest information to help you out: Please check eligibility requirements before applying for a settlement program.

-FIND A PLACE TO LIVE

-Getting temporary housing

-You can book temporary accommodations if you don't have relatives or friends to stay with.
+FIND A PLACE TO LIVE Getting temporary housing You can book temporary accommodations if you don't have relatives or friends to stay with.
 Hotels, Airbnb, and hostels are some examples of places you can book for a few days or weeks.
 Search only on trusted sites to avoid scams.

-Renting a home

-You can also rent a house, apartment, townhouse, or a room.
-The cost will depend on the type of home, size and number of rooms, location, and amenities (i.e. parking, utilities, etc.) included in the rent.
-Rates in Manitoba can go from around \$700 for a bachelor studio to \$1,500+ for an apartment with three bedrooms or more (2022).
+Renting a home You can also rent a house, apartment, townhouse, or a room.
+The cost will depend on the type of home, size and number Home by Kiki Rizky from Noun Project.
+CC-BY 3.0 of rooms, location, and amenities (i.e. parking, utilities, etc.) included in the rent.
+Rates in Manitoba can go from around \$700 for a bachelor studio to \$1,500+ for an apartment with three bedrooms or more (2023).
 Proof of income and rental history are needed to apply.
 Newcomers may need a guarantor if they don't have these requirements.
 A guarantor is a person who will make sure that you will pay your rent or take over the responsibility when you're not able.
 The landlord can also ask you for a security deposit when you apply or when your application is accepted.
 The security deposit is 50% of one month's rent.
 It pays for any damages you may cause while living in the rental home.
 If you're required to provide a deposit during application, ask the landlord if it will be returned if you're not approved to rent.
 Most people look for listings online.
 They also search on bulletin boards or watch out for signs around the neighbourhood.
 To be safe, ask help from newcomer serving agencies and use only reliable online sources.
-Make sure to view and inspect the unit before sending payment or signing the contract.
+Make sure to view and inspect the unit before sending payment or signing the contract. help you: